Lazar Kaganovich: "Iron Lazar"

+Kaganovich was appointed People's Commissar for Heavy Industry after his predecessor, Sergo Ordzhonikidze committed suicide, in February 1937.
+In August 1938, he was named as a Deputy Chairman of the Council of People's Commissars.
+In 1939, he was appointed People's Commissar for the Oil Industry.
 During World War II (known as the Great Patriotic War in the USSR), Kaganovich was Commissar (Member of the Military Council) of the North Caucasian and Transcaucasian Fronts.
 During 1943–1944, he was again the Narkom for the railways.
 In 1943, he was presented with the title of Hero of Socialist Labour.
 From 1944 to 1947, Kaganovich was the Minister for Building Materials.